 1. Why Not Index All Columns?

-The answer to this question is probably known by many who knows indexing well.
-Still I am including this here just for the record so that, if any of the readers doesn’t aware of this yet such as beginner level developers.
+The answer to this question is probably known by many who know indexing well.
+Still, I am including this here just for the record so that, if any of the readers aren’t aware of this yet, such as beginner-level developers.

-There is already an interesting thread on stack-overflow which answers it very well.
-I just want to summarize the answers in two major points.
-We shouldn’t index every column, because of:
+There is already an interesting thread on stack-overflow, which answers it very well.
+I want to summarize the answers in two major points.
+We shouldn’t index every column because of the following:

-- Memory Space: Indexing take up memory space, thus indexing without any need will harm to your disk/memory thus overall DB server’s performance throughput.
+- Memory Space: Indexing takes up memory space, and indexing without any need will harm your disk/memory and the overall performance throughput of your DB server.

-- Slower CRUD Operations: If you create an index, for any kind of create/update/delete commands, index need to be updated for the new entry and thus these operations gets an overhead.
-The more you create index, the more such overhead increases.
-For many columns based table, it could become a major problem.
+- Slower CRUD Operations: If you create an index for any kind of create/update/delete command, the index needs to be updated for the new entry, and thus, these operations incur overhead.
+The more you create an index, the more such overhead increases.
+For many columns-based tables, this could become a major problem.

 2. Multiple Index Or MultiColumn Index?

 Developers may have a misconception about how to create an effecting index.
-Many thinks that we can just create each indexes based on the columns used in query.
+Many think that we can just create each index based on the columns used in the query.
 But that’s not true.
-But, in reality, nature of query should originally direct to the proper way of construction. this is the original rule of thumb:
+But, in reality, the nature of the query should originally direct to the proper way of construction.
+This is the original rule of thumb:

-- If the columns in ‘Where’ each condition are constructed using ‘OR’ conditions, it’s better to create multiple index based on each column.
+- If the columns in ‘Where’ each condition are constructed using ‘OR’ conditions, it’s better to create multiple indexes based on each column.

 3. Columns Ordering In Composite Indexes?

-Similar to the above situation, many people have misconception about index that, we can just create an index by selecting the columns in question in any order.
+Similar to the above situation, many people have misconceptions about indexes.
+They think we can just create an index by selecting the columns in question in any order.
 But that’s not true either.
-MySQL optimizer may discard/not select those indexes which aren’t in same order as in ‘WHERE’ condition.
-So, it is very much important to verify whether your index is being used or not.
+MySQL optimizer may discard/not select those indexes that aren’t in the same order as in the ‘WHERE’ condition.
+So, it is very important to verify whether your index is being used or not.

 Also, as a best practice, you should try to put higher cardinality columns first(Cardinality = number of different values a column can have).
-Because that will minimize the amount of entries need to be searched by later columns.
+This will minimize the number of entries that need to be searched by later columns.

-4. How To Know That MySQL Will Use A Index?
+4. How To Know That MySQL Will Use An Index?

-You can know so by running an EXPLAIN command.
-In case you don’t know about ‘EXPLAIN’ command, it is very much useful to check the detailed plan about how MySQL is going to execute a query.
-Whether indexes are to be used by the MySQL optimizer in a query.
-Then you can take action accordingly.
+You can learn this by running an EXPLAIN command.
+If you don’t know about the ‘EXPLAIN’ command, it is very useful to check the detailed plan for how MySQL is going to execute a query.
+Whether indexes are to be used by the MySQL optimizer in a query, you can take action accordingly.
 An example of such SQL can be as below:

-Which will in turn return a table with details info that mysql optimizer performs as like the below screenshot:
+This will in turn, return a table with detailed info that MySQL optimizer performs, as in the below screenshot:

-Though seems silly, but if you think deeper, you will know that, for nullable column index, with every checking during search, null check also occurs.
-As a broader sense, this is also a performance killer.
-So, if you have a nullable column for no reason, you better change it to ‘not null’ type.
+Though it seems silly, if you think deeper, you will know that, for the nullable column index, with every checking during the search, a null check also occurs.
+In a broader sense, this is also a performance killer.
+So, if you have a nullable column for no reason, you had better change it to a ‘not null’ type.

-If only limited specific columns to be retrieved in ‘SELECT’ query, then its best to use covering index as it will boost your query performance.
-If your where condition columns (and group columns by if exist) and selectable columns are specific, then you can try by creating a composite index on all those columns together.
-Which will facilitate to have all necessary data to be in memory instead of disk, thus making your query blazing fast as MySQL won’t look up the original table, rather will serve all data from its index.
-Here, you still have to consider the orders of the columns.
+If only limited specific columns are to be retrieved in the ‘SELECT’ query, then it’s best to use a covering index, as it will boost your query performance.
+If you have condition columns (and group columns if they exist) and selectable columns are specific, then you can try creating a composite index on all those columns together.
+This will facilitate having all necessary data in memory instead of disk, thus making your query blazing fast, as MySQL won’t look up the original table but will serve all data from its index.
+Here, you still have to consider the order of the columns.
 Place columns in same order for where conditions columns first, then group by columns(if any) and then columns on select section.

 That’s right.
-You heard it correct. in a situation, MySQL indexing might have shown you an incredible performance gain, but you can’t become excited to use it everywhere.
-In some cases, there might be need to look up very few records compared to creating an index that will consume a large amount of space/memory, resulting overall performance degradation.
-So, experiment before using an index and make sure you are having noticeable performance gain, otherwise, just don’t.
+You heard it correctly.
+MySQL indexing might have shown you an incredible performance gain, but you can’t become excited to use it everywhere.
+In some cases, you might need to look up very few records compared to creating an index that will consume a large amount of space/memory, resulting in overall performance degradation.
+So, experiment before using an index and make sure you are having a noticeable performance gain; otherwise, just don’t.

 8. Force To Use Index In Query

-Do you know you can suggest the MySQL optimizer to use a certain index you have in mind for it?
-Yes, besides suggestion, you can even force it to use an index.
-But, these aren’t needed in usual regular cases we use day-to-day basis.
-But, in case you created an index, but MySQL optimizer isn’t using that index for some reason, you can use this command and observe the performance by yourself.
-Though, there is a good chance that, the performance could be worse.
-Example of such SQL command is as below:
+Do you know if you can suggest that the MySQL optimizer use a certain index you have in mind for it?
+Yes, besides suggestions, you can even force it to use an index.
+But these aren’t needed in the usual regular cases we use on a day-to-day basis.
+But, if you created an index but MySQL optimizer isn’t using that index for some reason, you can use this command and observe the performance yourself.
+However, there is a good chance that the performance could be worse.
+An example of such an SQL command is as follows:

 9. Finally, Experiment To Find The Best Tradeoff For Your Need:

-Yes, it’s very important when you are dealing with complex JOIN query.
-Just creating indexes on each table may just don’t work straight forward.
-So, based on data in the tables, find which table is most important for index based searching.
-Then design those index in that way.
+Yes, it’s very important when you are dealing with a complex JOIN query.
+Just creating indexes on each table may not work as straightforwardly.
+So, based on data in the tables, find which table is most important for index-based searching.
+Then, design those indexes in that way.
 Because, in JOIN query, all indexes from different tables may not be used.
 So, try, experiment, evaluate performance, change index construction/query construction, experiment again, that would be the way to get best possible performance.

 Additional Resources:

-Few weeks earlier, I did got a chance to attend an local meetup group’s event about mysql indexing, in my current city, Montreal.
-The presenter did an excellent job in explaining MySQL indexing from A to Z. You can read the slides on slide-share, which might help you get a brief overview on this area.
+A few weeks earlier, I got a chance to attend a local meetup group’s event about MySQL indexing in my current city, Montreal.
+The presenter did an excellent job explaining MySQL indexing from A to Z. You can read the slides on SlideShare, which might help you get a brief overview of this area.
 Happy MySQL Indexing!

 Subscribe to get the latest posts sent to your email.